lukin0110/push/README.md

 # Push

-Share a file from the command line.
+Share files from the command line.

 ```
 $ push slack.dmg